Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: Ensemble conditional mean filter

 we obtain

 \end{proof}

-Point A of Theorem~\ref{theo:cmf} indicates that the CMF is a natural extension of the KF.
-Compared with the Bayesian posterior density, $\pi_{Q^f|Y^f}(\cdot|\widehat{\vek{y}})$, the assimilated {\rv} $\rvQ^a$ of the CMF expressed in Eq.~(\ref{eq:ce_filter}) shows an identical mean vector, while its density generally does not match the posterior.
-In particular, the covariance matrix, $\cov{\rvQ^a}$, of the assimilated {\rv} of the CMF is not identical to that of the Bayesian posterior density $\cov{\rvQ^f | \rvY^f=\widehat{\vy}}$, except for special cases such as the linear-Gaussian setting.
-However, as the expected conditional variance (Theorem~\ref{theo:cmf}, point C), the covariance matrix $\cov{\rvQ^a}$ is an \textit{optimal} prediction of the posterior covariance when the actual measurement data $\widehat{\vy}$ are not yet available.
-A fast approximation of the assimilated {\rv} $\rvQ^a$ after acquiring the observation data $\widehat{\vy}$ is a practical requirement; thus, the filter components requiring intensive computational resources for approximation, e.g., the Kalman gain in the (En)KF or the CM in the CMF, should be approximated in advance.
-In this case, the \textit{optimal} prediction of the posterior covariance obtained using the CMF is a significant advantage.
+Property A of Theorem~\ref{theo:cmf} indicates that the CMF is a natural extension of the KF.
+Compared with the posterior PDF, $\pi_{Q^f|\yob}$, the updated {\rv} $\rvQ^a$ of the CMF expressed in Eq.~(\ref{eq:ce_filter}) shows an identical mean vector (Property B).
+However, the distribution of the centered updated RV, $\rvQ^f- \phi_{\rvQ^f}(\rvY^f)$, and the covariance matrix $\cov{\rvQ^a}$, in particular, are independent of the observational data $\yob$ and not identical to those of the posterior PDF, besides special cases such as the linear-Gaussian setting.
+An approach to improve the CMF is to match the covariance and possibly higher moments of the updated RV with the empirical posterior moments, as proposed in~\cite{lei2011moment,Matthies2016a}, which requires significant additional computational resources.
+In an extreme scenario where the conditional mean does not encode any information, \emph{i.e.}, the conditional mean has zero variance, the CMF exhibits no information gain, \emph{i.e.}, $\rvQ^a \equiv \rvQ^f$.
+This limitation also applies to the EnKF.

+\begin{remark} Usually, the conditional variance and its range are significantly diminished compared with the variance of the forecast {\rv} $\rvQ^f$ in practice because uncertainty is reduced thanks to observational data.
+Hence, the error between the expected conditional covariance and the posterior covariance $(\cov{\rvQ^f | \rvY^f=\yob})$ is much smaller than the forecast one $(\cov{\rvQ^f})$.
+In other words, compared with the posterior PDF $\pi_{Q^f|\yob}$, the updated {\rv} $\rvQ^a$ has an \emph{approximate} covariance matrix (Theorem~\ref{theo:cmf}, Property C).
+We illustrate this argument in Sec.~\ref{sec:1d}.
+Moreover, Property C is advantageous when combining EnCMF with the method of A-optimal design of experiments~\cite{AlPeStGh16Aoptiamal, crestel2017optimal}, which seeks for the experiment setup to minimize the trace of the expected conditional covariance. \end{remark}